-It enables us to accept things as it is and not how we want it to be.
+It enables us to accept things as it is and not how we want them to be.
 Wabi-sabi is a deeper way of uniting with nature.
-A cracked pot highlighted in gold color reminds us of the deterioration that emerges only with time being and the beauty of it.
+A cracked pot highlighted in gold color reminds us of the deterioration that emerges only with time and the beauty of it.

 Likewise, everything inside us and outside us is subject to change over time.
 If we are readily accepting this truth without hiding or concealing it, life would be much more simple.

-According to Julie Pointer Adams, author of Wabi-Sabi Welcome, describes it as “a way of life that celebrates the perfectly imperfect beauty found in the unusual, unfashionable places or objects, and in moments usually overlooked or unappreciated.”
+Julie Pointer Adams, the author of Wabi-Sabi Welcome, describes it as “a way of life that celebrates the perfectly imperfect beauty found in the unusual, unfashionable places or objects, and in moments usually overlooked or unappreciated.”

-However, our unwillingness to accept the beauty of different chapters of life prevents us from embracing a key phenomenon in life called impermanence.
+However, our unwillingness to accept the beauty of different chapters of life prevents us from embracing a key phenomenon called impermanence.

 What Buddhist values or ethics can be seen in wabi-sabi?